microsoft/durabletask-netherite/README.md

 It is of potential interest to anyone developing applications on those platforms who has an appetite for performance, scalability, and reliability.

 As Netherite is intended to be a drop-in backend replacement, it does not modify the application API.
 Existing DF and DTFx applications can switch to this backend with little effort.
+However, we do not support migrating existing task hub contents between different backends.

 ## Getting Started